-It is a FACT THAT ALL SIN WILL BRING CONSEQUENCES.
-Next month we'll look specifically at what it did in David's life.
+Next month we'll look specifically at what sin did in David's life.
 But for a few days let's look at WHAT SIN DOES TO MAN.
-(Sin is not just referring here to those "big things" that other people do.
-It includes your sarcastic tongue, impatient response, unclean thoughts or undisciplined eating.
-The Holy Spirit will be glad to show you the sin in your life if you don't already know!)
+Sin is not just referring here to those "big things" that other people do.
+It includes your sarcastic tongue, impatient response, unclean thoughts, or undisciplined eating.
+The Holy Spirit will be glad to show you the sin in your life if you don't already know!

 Romans 7:11/ Hebrews 3:13/ I John 1:8

 Day 20- Sin corrupts us.

 Day 22- Sin creates evils of all kinds between men.

 Titus 3:3 / Psalm 140: 1-5/ Proverbs 17:19

 Day 23- Sin's consequences can pass to others and your children.

 Ephesians 2:1/ Colossians 2:13 / James 1:15 / Revelations 3:1

 Note: Jesus makes clear in Revelations 3:1 that some of us may be very "religious" and yet spiritually dead.

 I Chronicles 10:13/ Proverbs 11:19/ Proverbs 21:16/ Ezekiel 18:4/ Romans 5:12/ Romans 6:23